KumarUCD/Cellranger-5/README.md

 3. Right click of http link and open it
 ```
 ```
-4. Click the cellranger.ipnyb in left panel
+4. Click the Cellranger.ipnyb in left panel
 ```